Laurence Fournier Beaudry: 2021–2022 season: Grand Prix bronze medals

-2022–2023 season
+2022–2023 season: Canadian national title and Four Continents silver

-For their free dance in the new season, Fournier Beaudry and Sørenson conceived of a program utilizing two styles of flamenco, inspired by pieces of Ennio Morricone's music used in the soundtrack for Kill Bill.
+For their free dance in the new season, Fournier Beaudry and Sørensen conceived of a program utilizing two styles of flamenco, inspired by pieces of Ennio Morricone's music used in the soundtrack for Kill Bill.
 The idea was said to have come to their coach, Marie-France Dubreuil, in the process of doing her laundry.
 They opened the season with a win at the 2022 CS Finlandia Trophy, their second ever Challenger gold medal.
-Sørenson said that their focus in training had been on "redeeming ourselves after how we finished last season," calling this a positive step in that direction.
+Sørensen said that their focus in training had been on "redeeming ourselves after how we finished last season," calling this a positive step in that direction.
 They set new personal bests at the event, breaking the 120-point mark in the free dance for the first time.

 On the Grand Prix, the team was first assigned to the 2022 Grand Prix de France, where they won the silver medal, their first of that colour on the circuit.
 They set a new personal best in the rhythm dance for the second consecutive event.
 Fournier Beaudry said that "we have high aspirations, and we want to go to the Grand Prix Final, so we are one step closer to our goal for this season."
 The team's second event was the 2022 NHK Trophy in Sapporo, where they went in considered likely to repeat their silver medal result.
 However, they finished first in the rhythm dance with a new personal best score of 85.66, 0.66 points ahead of pre-event favourites and training partners Chock/Bates of the United States.
 They won the free dance as well, setting another set of personal bests, to take the gold medal over Chock/Bates and qualify for the Grand Prix Final.
-Fournier Beaudry called it "a dream come true and something we have worked for for a very long time," while Sørenson added, "thinking back and getting to where we are right now is just amazing."
+Fournier Beaudry called it "a dream come true and something we have worked for for a very long time," while Sørensen added, "thinking back and getting to where we are right now is just amazing."